 John Maynard Keynes

 John Maynard Keynes was a British economist whose ideas fundamentally changed the theory and practice of macroeconomics and the economic policies of governments.
-He is most famous for his advocacy of government intervention in the economy during recessions and depressions.
-His most notable work, 'The General Theory of Employment, Interest, and Money', published in 1936, argued against the then-prevailing idea that free markets would automatically provide full employment.
-His theories laid the foundation for Keynesian economics.
+He is best known for his advocacy of government intervention to mitigate the adverse effects of economic recessions and depressions.

 Books